glennin-codes/GuardBot/README.md

 # Telegram Bot

-A modular Telegram bot built with TypeScript and the Telegraf framework.
+A modular Telegram bot built with TypeScript and the Telegraf framework that registers users on a blockchain.

+## Features

+- User registration on blockchain when they start the bot
+- Modular command structure for easy extensibility
+- Development mode with mock blockchain endpoint

 ## Setup